-The best shopping days of the year, Black Friday vs Cyber Monday.
 If you are looking for massive sales and great deals, don’t look any further.
-Black Friday always comes a day after Thanksgiving, and Cyber Monday three days after Black Friday.
+Black Friday vs Cyber Monday are two of the best shopping days of the year.

 Retailers are making more money on Cyber Monday than on Black Friday.
 In 2018, Cyber Monday generated $7.9 billion in online sales compared to $6.2 billion for Black Friday.

 2 – In-Store vs Online

 Black Friday is the perfect day for retailers to attract customers to their store.
 Even if a lot of online retailers are offering great deals online, most people still go in-store to buy their Black Friday purchases.

 Both days offer a different shopping experience to its customers.
 Black Friday shoppers are usually waking up early to wait in line for the store to open.
 But, after paying for the items, they can use them right away.

 Cyber Monday is more about a wide range of products.
 For example, it is not unlikely to see online retailers discounting all their products on Cyber Monday.

 Make a list of all the things you need to buy and divide them between Black Friday and Cyber Monday to score the best deals on each day.

 Who is offering better deals, Black Friday vs Cyber Monday.
 In general, Cyber Monday offers better deals than Black Friday due to the broad range of products that are on sale.